Skip to main content

 • and neutrality across all disputes.

-Once executed, outcomes cannot be altered or overridden.
+Once finalized, outcomes cannot be altered or overridden.